 MCLA provides on-campus living as part of our identity as a residential campus.
-To successfully live in community with one another requires all community members to agree to abide by a set of guidelines.
+To successfully live in community with one another requires all community members to be in agreement to abide by a set of guidelines.
 This ensures the safety and respect of each person.
-(Refer to the Residence Life & Housing web page for detailed guidelines)
+(Click here for Guidelines)